View Document Text

 additional cost.
 These products and services have economic value to LNW’s clients and also to LNW.
 These

-unsolicited products include practice management aids (consulting, publications, conferences and
+unsolicited products include practice management aids (consulting, publications, conferences, and

 seminars) and compliance assistance.

-may recommend that clients establish brokerage accounts with Schwab to maintain custody of the clients’
+noted above, LNW may recommend that clients establish brokerage accounts with Schwab to maintain

-assets and effect trades for their accounts.
-The Advisory Board consists of representatives of independent
+custody of the clients’ assets and effect trades for their accounts.
+The Advisory Board consists of

-investment advisory firms who have been invited by Schwab management to participate in meetings and
+representatives of independent investment advisory firms who have been invited by Schwab management

-clients.
-Generally, Board members serve for two-year terms.
+investment advisory firms and their clients.
+Generally, Advisory Board members serve for two-year terms.

 16

-LNW Wealth Management, LLC
+Laird Norton Wetherby Wealth Management, LLC

 Part 2A of Form ADV

-attending Advisory Board meetings.
-Schwab may also provide members of the Advisory Board a fee waiver
+meetings.
+Schwab may also provide members of the Advisory Board a fee waiver for attendance at Schwab

-for attendance at Schwab conferences such as IMPACT.
+conferences such as IMPACT.

 Soft Dollar Benefits

-As stated above, Schwab may provide additional benefits or services to LNW and its clients Since clients do
+As stated above, Schwab may provide additional benefits or services to LNW and its clients.
+Since clients do

 not pay a higher commission for these services, none of these benefits are soft-dollar credit arrangements.